Anish422/gameday./README.md

 # gameday.

-GameDay is a web application that provides a breakdown of NFL matchups.
+gameday. is a web application that provides a breakdown of NFL matchups.
 Users can select two NFL teams and view statistics and historical matchups.

 ## Features
 - Select two NFL teams to compare their current statistics.